tisIZenom/Echo-chamber-modelling/README.md

 - There might be a possible echo chamber formation.
 There is a code that measures the possible echo-chamber formation in the main loop and stops the iteration to visualize the graph.
 - The influence kernel uses a Normal distribution randomness in each step as well.
 - you can also load a saved graph and change the influence kernel and it's randomness.
+- The animation.py is based on the deffaunt model

 ___